sbc64/curldao/APP_INSTALLATION_EXPLANATION.md

 ### Conclusion

-On both cases when there is a new app it saves a base app namespace (a pretrified app explained [here](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps#lifecycle-guarantees)).
-The only way to obtain the current proxy app is checking the `NewAppProxy` logs.
+On both cases when there is a new app it saves a base app namespace (which is also pretrified app explained [here](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps#lifecycle-guarantees)).
+The only way to obtain the current proxy app is checking the `NewAppProxy` logs, since the app proxy DOES NOT get saved into the `apps` namespace

 According to Jorge about setting default apps: